THOUGHTS FROM THE OUTDOORS

-Adventure for Charity (AFC) is an adventure travel company with a twist and the first company in North America with unique blend of capabilities in adventure travel, non-profit, peer-to-peer fundraising, consulting, health and well-being.
-AFC is a mission driven social entrepreneurship outfit that creates positive impact in the world one adventure challenge at a time by:
+Adventure for Charity (AFC) is an adventure travel company with a twist and the first company in North America with a unique blend of capabilities in adventure travel, the nonprofit sector, peer-to-peer fundraising, consulting, and health and well-being.
+AFC is a mission-driven social entrepreneurship outfit that creates a positive impact in the world one adventure challenge at a time by:

-- Improving companies’ employee engagement, health, culture, talent development, strategic planning.
+- Improving companies’ employee engagement, health, culture, talent development, and strategic planning.

-- Enabling individuals to get outside, have fun, do good.
+- Enabling individuals to get outside, have fun, and do good.

-Multi-day or single-day adventures, and experiences of a lifetime, in various disciplines, including hiking, trekking, cycling, mountain biking, or water sports.
+Adventure challenges are multi-day or single-day adventures and experiences of a lifetime in various disciplines, including hiking, trekking, cycling, mountain biking, and water sports.
+They: